 - What is Jesus asking of me?

-Think about a whole fast, too
+Also, think about a whole fast!

 In addition to a partial fast, you may also consider embracing a whole fast.
 A whole fast is not abstaining from food for all of Lent, but rather the practice of skipping entire meals (and snacks) for a specific amount of time.
-During a whole fast, you can continue to drink water or some other non-substantial liquid, chicken broth.
+During a whole fast, you can continue to drink water or some other non-substantial liquid, like chicken broth.

 (We don’t recommend fruit juices when you’re on a whole fast, as their sugar content is typically very high!)